How Much Compensation For a Pedestrian Accident Can Someone Get?

 • Duty of care: The driver in the accident must owe a duty of care to the pedestrian.
 This duty arises from the expectation that drivers must operate their vehicles safely and pay attention to pedestrians on or near the roadway.

-• Breach of duty: The driver must have breached their duty of care by failing to exercise reasonable caution or by acting in a negligent manner.
+• Breach of duty: The driver must have breached their duty of care by failing to exercise reasonable caution or acting negligently.
 This can include speeding, failing to yield to pedestrians at crosswalks, running red lights, or driving while distracted.

 • Causation: The driver's breach of duty must directly cause or significantly factor in the pedestrian's injuries or harm.
 The pedestrian must show that the driver's negligence directly led to the accident and subsequent injuries suffered by the pedestrian.